 We therefore have reached the end of rational thought, not in the sense of dealing with things that might be categorized as “beyond reason” as in genuine Christian “mystery,” but revealed propositions that are theologically positioned so as to be discernibly “against reason” and therefore irrational.
 We are left with a discernible theological and spiritual void in which God’s nature as moral and just, his salvific disposition towards us, or the nature of our life in relationship to him are all thrown into doubt and darkness.
 This is certainly not the intention of divine revelation as “revelation.”
 It is certainly not the purpose for which John recorded the signs Jesus performed as stated in 20:31 where he says, “…these are written so that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have life in his name.”

 The case for any interpretation is a cumulative one.
-It not only must include accurate exegesis but the clear thinking and reasoning that is a constituent of general revelation.
-It is a gift of a rational God to his rational human creatures.
-It is a gift, the use of which in necessary to attain an accurate exegesis of the texts at issue in this controversy.
+It not only must include accurate exegesis according to the historical-grammatical method, but the clear thinking and reasoning that is a constituent of general revelation.
+Reason and moral intuition are gifts of a rational and moral God to his rational and moral human creatures.
+Reason or logic is a gift, the use of which in necessary to attain an accurate exegesis of the texts at issue in this controversy.

 What could Carson mean then when he asserts “in the last analysis, faith turns on sovereign election” other than one’s eternal destiny is determined by God?
 Carson interprets John deterministically and then turns around to claim there is not the “faintest hint of determinism” in John.
-If John avoids determinism as Carson claims then so should Carson.
+If John avoids determinism, as Carson claims, then so should Carson.
 If there is not a “hint of determinism” in John, implying that determinism is not a biblical worldview, then there ought not to be a “hint of determinism” in Carson’s theology if he is correctly interpreting John.
 But of course there is more than “a hint of determinism” in Carson’s theology.
-He is a staunch Calvinist and believes all things are predetermined by God.
-What else could Carson mean by the assertion that “in the last analysis, faith turns on sovereign election” other than one’s eternal destiny is determined by God?
-And we know that Carson, as a Calvinist, extends that divine determinism to all things.
+He is a staunch Calvinist and believes in a universal divine causal determinism, that is, that all things are predetermined by God’s will alone to occur as they do and therefore it is God who causes them to occur.
+What else could Carson mean by the assertion that “in the last analysis, faith turns on sovereign election” other than one’s eternal destiny is determined by God with God causing faith in the elect and causing unbelief in the non-elect?
+In short, Carson’s Calvinism extends divine determinism to all things.
 So how is it that Carson can state that John 15:16 means that “in the last analysis, faith turns on sovereign election” and then contradict himself by stating “never is there the faintest hint of determinism or fatalism” in John?
 This is bizarre to say the least.

 When Carson talks about “in the last analysis” he implies some sort of “initial analysis” where things are very different.
 For Carson there is some sort of initial analysis where men and women are responsible and morally culpable for believing or not believing, as opposed to a “last analysis” in which the Son has chosen before the foundation of the world those whom he would save and only they can and will be granted saving faith.
 The two “analyses” are mutually exclusive and contradictory.
 His “last analysis” is incompatible with his initial analysis in which men and women are responsible and morally culpable for their belief or unbelief.
 Thus, again, Carson is sanctioning a kind of theological relativism.
 He claims that two contradictory propositions are both true.
 Carson needs to make up his mind.
 Either “faith turns on sovereign election” and talk about responsibility and moral culpability with respect to believing or not believing is nonsense, or faith in John is both a possibility and the responsibility of the sinner to the sovereign salvation worked by God “in Christ.”
 This latter view retains the logical, moral, epistemological and theological consistency of John’s gospel.